Is Charles Schwab a Scam?

 - Heat maps

-- Option and equity screeners
+- Equity and options screeners

-- Futures and forex dealing boxes
+- Futures and forex trading boxes

 - Economic calendar